Adeshile2/devops-stage-2/README.md

 Next Install GIT and Docker into the environment.

-Then clone this repository and cd to the frontend, now follow the [Running as Docker Container](#running-as-docker-container) steps above. the app should start, with everthing being okay.
+Then clone your repository and cd to the frontend, now follow the [Running as Docker Container](#running-as-docker-container) steps above. the app should start, with everthing being okay.

 Now visit: `http://<public-ip-address>:<desired-app-port>` to see the app running.